yolly98/Emotional-Navigation/README.md

 then used to construct an emotional path score, that is, a measure of how much the path might be enjoyed.

-## Overview

-Implemented in Python as a client-server system system with the goal of providing directions while driving and building a unique user experience based on emotions.
-Specifically, the requirements and functionality of the application are as follows.
+The requirements and functionalities of the application are as follows.

  * Must be able to **geolocate** the user on the road and **provide directions** if a destination has been set
  * The route is **automatically recalculated** whenever the user deviates from the route that was established